aqaPayam/NakhBot/docs/domain/01-glossary.md

 * Create a Match

 If cancelled before payment, the sender must choose whether to convert it to a normal Like or mark the target as Not Interested.
+Cancelled, expired, abandoned, failed-payment, or cancelled-payment Pending Nakh records still consume the sender’s one allowed Nakh flow for that receiver.

 ### Sent Nakh

 A Nakh that has been paid for and delivered to the receiver.
+A Sent Nakh may be created directly from credits or by converting an existing Pending Nakh after payment succeeds.

 The receiver sees it in Nakhes.